 Both traditional and implant-supported bridges offer patients significant aesthetic and practical benefits, so they can eat, speak, and smile with confidence.
 Bridges restore the ability to bite and chew properly, while also preventing the surrounding teeth from moving out of position.
 Additionally, thanks to new dental technology, today’s dental bridges are virtually indistinguishable from your natural teeth.

 Nearly anyone who is missing one to three consecutive teeth is a candidate for a traditional dental bridge.
 If you are missing more teeth, you may be better suited to a larger restoration, such as a partial or full denture.
 Ideal candidates for a traditional bridge will have structurally sound teeth that are free from decay on both sides of the gap, since these will serve as the foundation for the restoration.
 In order to qualify for an implant-supported bridge, the patient must already have fully integrated dental implants.

 During a consultation, Dr. Rink will review your medical records and conduct a complete exam to help determine the most effective restorative treatment for you, such as deciding between a traditional or implant-supported bridge.
 If your doctor has deemed you a good candidate for a dental bridge, he will take detailed impressions of your teeth.
 Technicians at an offsite laboratory will use this information to fabricate your custom bridge, matching it to the size, shape, and color of your natural teeth as closely as possible.
 While your custom bridge is being created over the course of a few weeks, you will be provided with a temporary restoration.
 Once your permanent bridge is completed, you will return to the office to have it placed.
+Our Charleston, SC, location offers convenient care to patients in Hilton Head, Myrtle Beach, and surrounding areas.
 After this appointment, you can enjoy a smile with restored strength and visual appeal.